kareiku/misc/guides/playlist-steps.md

 3. Once exported into your machine, navigate to where the file is located.

-4. Open Node and run the following statements:
+4. Open Node.js and run the following statements:
     ```js
     const fs = await import('fs');
     const myFile = fs.readFileSync('./playlist.json');